Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 5) The Harmonizing Box experience: Some years ago a friend of mine in Switzerland ordered a device that was supposed to harmonize his home and prevent any possible adverse

 inches in length and width.
-It did cost around 400 Swiss Francs and was supposed to work for the whole house.
+It cost around 400 Swiss Francs and was supposed to work for the whole house.
 My friend wanted to take a look at the interior of the box and cut it open.
-(He had
+(He had to

-keep you safe from the potential negative effects of electromagnetic radiation?
-Or is someone cleverly taking advantage of a situation a lot of us perceive as far from ideal?
+advantage of a situation a lot of us perceive as far from ideal?

 6) Gravitational waves and scalar waves: The guy who sold investments in a company that was supposed to build communication systems and other products using gravitational waves